CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. Launch Windows PowerShell as Administrator by right clicking the Start menu icon and selecting **Windows PowerShell (Admin)**.
 1. Paste the command which we copied from the Native SSH window
-1. Enter **yes** to confirm the connection and then type the user's **password provided under Resource group: LIN1** in the Environment tab and press **enter**.
+1. Enter **yes** to confirm the connection and then type the user's **password provided under Resource group: LIN1** in the Environment tab of Lab Guide and press **enter**.
 Your screen should look something like this:

    ![linux login](../Media/ch-4.5.png)

+   > **Note**: When a command prompts for a password, the characters are hidden for security.
+You can simply type your password and press Enter, even though nothing appears on the screen.

-1. Paste the **1.2 Install the CEF collector on the Linux machine** from the earlier step.
+1. Paste command **1.2 Install the CEF collector on the Linux machine** you have copied in earlier step.

    ![ConnectorScript](../Media/ConnectorScriptupdated.png)